abpframework/abp/docs/en/Background-Jobs.md

 ## Integrations

-Background job system is extensible and you can change the default background job manager with your own implementation or on of the pre-built integrations.
+Background job system is extensible and you can change the default background job manager with your own implementation or one of the pre-built integrations.

 See pre-built job manager alternatives: